Version 2.0 (November 2024)

 Each pathway sets out a series of potential actions, examples from local and regional governments around the world, as well as key available tools and resources.
 These pathways are not a step-by-step approach, but rather a catalogue of possibilities - a library of options - allowing each mayor, councillor, head of department and ambitious civil servant to identify the possibilities and opportunities in their own locality.
 Most places will be exploring more than one pathway at the same time, the most ambitious ones may aim to engage with all of them.

-These nine pathways are in no way a definite and prescriptive list.
+We have now published the second version of this guide (November 2024), updating the examples and tools throughout, and including twelve case studies.
+We’ve kept the “nine pathways” that offers ways to get started, but these are in no way a definite and prescriptive list.
 There may be more, less, or quite different ones in a few years time - we invite all cities and regions to join us on our learning journey to find and share entry points for local adaptation and transformative action.
-As we all continue to innovate and experiment together, DEAL will continue to update this guide with new learnings, insights and case studies.

 Guille Thesius